 POLICY 33.1.8: Existing agricultural lands within Southeast Lee County have the potential to improve important surface and subsurface connections for water and wildlife resources through utilizing best management practices.
 The county supports a comprehensive and coordinated effort to manage water resources in a manner that includes the protection and restoration of natural systems within Southeast Lee County.
 (Ordinance No. 10-19)

-• Create new policy using language from deleted Policy 9.1.7 and amend language to clarify intent.
+- Create new policy using language from deleted Policy 9.1.7 and amend language to clarify intent. - Revised to remove redundant and unnecessary language.